City Guide to Luxembourg City, Luxembourg | Must See Attractions & Public Transportation

 The church has a turbulent history and has been destroyed many times, although it has always been rebuilt.
 The church was last rebuilt in 1688, and refurbished in the 1960's and 1980's.
-You’ll find the church has architectural elements of Romanesque, Gothic and Baroque times.
+You’ll find the church has architectural elements of Romanesque, Gothic, and Baroque times.

 Chemin de la Corniche: Europe’s Most Beautiful Balcony

-Known as ‘Europe’s most beautiful balcony, you’ll have views looking back onto the fortifications and Casemates du Bock.
+Known as ‘Europe’s most beautiful balcony’, you’ll have views looking back onto the fortifications and Casemates du Bock.
 Don’t forget to look down into the valley to see the Alzette River running past Saint John’s church.

 Melusina Mermaid Sculpture

 About 100 meters down (heading south-west), you’ll find a purple/mauve sculpture of a mermaid.
 A plaque explains the tale behind the Melusina Mermaid sculpture.
 The mermaid was created using a special 3D printer located in Berlin.
 From there, the 3D printouts were shipped to Hungary where they were coated with ceramic.
 Finally, the sculpture was shipped, and assembled in Luxembourg City to celebrate the city's 1,050th anniversary.

 Stierchen Bridge (Pont du Stierchen)

 The bridge was added to the UNESCO World Heritage List in 1994.
-Stierches-geescht is a ghost that is believed to haunt this bridge and parts of the old city.
-If you believe in ghosts, or just enjoy the tales, you’ll appreciate the story of its haunting.
+Stierches-geescht is a ghost that’s believed to haunt this bridge and parts of the old city.
+If you believe in ghosts or just enjoy the tales, you’ll appreciate the story of its haunting.

 The Second Gate of Trier and the Old Gate of Trier

 Make your way up the hill and pass through the Old Gate of Trier, also known as Jacobs Tower, or as Dinselpuert.
 The gate was built in the 15th century and had a drawbridge for the moat and a cannon casemate above.